qixils/NeoForgeAP/README.md

 ## THIS PROJECT IS IN ALPHA.
 DO NOT USE AT THIS TIME

 Todo:
-- Refactor APRandomizer functions
+- ~~Refactor APRandomizer functions~~ Done, for now.
+- ~~Fix SpawnJail, Recipe Unlocking, Structure Shuffling~~
 - Implement new APJavaClient library
-- Fix SpawnJail, Recipe Unlocking, Structure Shuffling
+- Add 1.20->1.21.5 Advancements

 ## Required Software

 - Minecraft Java Edition from
   the [Minecraft Java Edition Store Page](https://www.minecraft.net/en-us/store/minecraft-java-edition)
 - Archipelago from the [Archipelago Releases Page](https://github.com/ArchipelagoMW/Archipelago/releases)
+- Minecraft APWorld file from the eventual Github Repository

 ## Configuring your YAML file